mridulR/asyncBCR/README.md

           much meaningful work.
 We faced issues while calling start from run of another distAlgo process.
       3.)
 Operations on strings having quotes is not handled properly and will trim all quotes.
+      4.)
+Pattern matching was not very accurate.
+Did'nt test this thoroughly.
+      5.)
+Result change at head from injection code fails.
+Client continously retransmits although it must not.
+      6.)
+Indirect message triggers are not handled

 ### CONTRIBUTIONS:
     Mridul Ranjan - Worked mostly on Utils and Replicas.